Mehriban Aliyeva: Education and early career

 Aliyeva finished secondary school number 23 in 1982.
 She entered the Preventive-Treatment Faculty of the Azerbaijan Medical University, in which she excelled, and later continued her studies at the Sechenov Moscow Medical Academy, from which she graduated in 1988.
 From 1988–92, Mehriban Aliyeva worked at the State Research Institute of Eye Diseases of the Russian Academy of Medical Sciences in Moscow, which was led by Dr. Mikhail Krasnov.
-Aliyeva got her PhD after defending a thesis on “Euthanasia and humanism issues in medicine” in 2005.
+Aliyeva got her PhD after defending a thesis on "Euthanasia and humanism issues in medicine" in 2005.
 Two articles in The Times in 2005 described her as a "qualified physician" and "former eye doctor."

 Career

 In 1995, she established the Azerbaijani Culture Friends Foundation.
 In 1996, she founded the magazine "Azerbaijan - Heritage" published in three languages (Azerbaijani, English and Russian) in order to promote Azerbaijani culture.

+Leaked documents reveal that in 2003 she registered an offshore company in the British Virgin Islands, Rosamund International Ltd.

 Aliyeva established on 10 May 2004 the Heydar Aliyev Foundation, which focuses on studying and holding events to promote Heydar Aliyev's political ideology.
 In Azerbaijan, according to a recent news article, "The HAF builds more schools than Azerbaijan's Ministry of Education, more hospitals than the Ministry of Health, and conducts more cultural events than the Ministry of Culture."
 The Heydar Aliyev Foundation also sponsors projects outside Azerbaijan, including helping to finance renovations at the Louvre Museum, Palace of Versailles, and Strasbourg Cathedral.

 She is UNESCO Goodwill Ambassador, and Goodwill Ambassador of ISESCO.
 She was a member of the Executive Committee of the National Olympic Committee of Azerbaijan at the 4th General Assembly of the NOC on 28 December 2004.

-Since 2004, she is a member of the Political Board of the New Azerbaijan Party.
+Since 2004, she is a member of the Political Board of the New Azerbaijan Party, which her husband is the leader of.
 She was selected as the deputy chairperson of the Party in June 2013.
 She was appointed by her husband as the chairperson of the Organizing Committee for the 1st European Games in Baku.